PhilReedData/AdamMatthewTry/README.md

 The returned JSON code will show in the command window.
 There will be a `u` character before each string (piece of text), meaning that the text is Unicode not ASCII -- this will become important later.

 ## Going further
-- You can edit the URL as per the [Adam Matthew API documentation](http://developers.amdigital.co.uk/API/Overview).
+- You can edit the URL as per the [Adam Matthew API documentation](http://developers.amdigital.co.uk/API/Overview) to get more, desirable responses.
 - You can find better ways to use the reponses, such as exporting to CSV.
   - You can do this by uncommenting the last five lines in the script, i.e. deleting the `#` symbol from the start of those lines (from `import csv` onwards), then running again.
   - A new output file will be created `mycsvfile.csv` which can be opened in Excel.
+- You can extend the Python script to do other things such as retrieve the full-text for multiple items, store the text to a local database (your own new corpus), then perform analysis on the corpus.